What are the Social Compromises Necessary for Expats Moving to Live in Costa Rica?

 Thought Process: Logical thinking takes on a new form, as does problem-solving.
 Problem-solving is, more often than not, performed on a “reactive” rather than a “proactive” basis.
 The logic of solving a problem before one suffers the negative consequences has yet to be realized in Costa Rica Society.
 Expats will find themselves questioning what will be perceived as an awkward approach used by Costa Ricans to undertake a particular task, for what would be considered to the ex-pat as a relatively easy and alternative way to proceed, had the same issue arisen in their homeland.

 “Tico” Time: Timeliness, either in completing tasks or arriving for appointments on time is also a significant difference to be faced.
 The assertive reaction by an ex-pat for a Costa Rican to complete a task in the agreed-upon time frame may result in a “stone-walling” response, where nothing will happen.
+The Costa Rica “work ethic” ranks in importance family obligations and holidays before work, regardless of the importance of the work.

 Government and Professional Body Oversight: In comparison to countries such as Canada or the U.S., in Costa Rica, there is substantially less Government and Professional Body oversight through laws, regulation, or otherwise, as to the integrity of the conduct of business transactions and as to the professional conduct of those parties involved in them.
 In the case of the Real Estate Industry, there is no regulation, licensing, or legislated Professional Body oversight.
 “Big Brother” is not watching.
-Even where such written laws and regulations exist in Costa Rica, the Policy or Will to enforce them tends to be weak and ineffective in many cases, unlike Canada or the U.S., where written laws and regulations are enforced essentially on a literal basis.
+Even where such written laws and regulations exist in Costa Rica, the Policy or Will to enforce them tends to be weak and ineffective in many cases, unlike Canada or the U.S., where written laws and regulations are enforced essentially on a literal and timely basis.
 This tends to lead to the production of “grey” areas, in the conduct of business in general.
 Individuals have a much greater personal responsibility to carry out the due diligence inquiries necessary to ensure that such transactions that they plan to involve themselves in, are being conducted in a proper and professional manner.

 My Opinion